WhatsApp

 Without context, numbers are just numbers.
 The human brain has to do the work of:

-This mental work takes me.
-And humans are inconsistent at it, especially when red or distracted.
+This mental work takes time.
+And humans are inconsistent at it, especially when tired or distracted.

 What Visual Status Adds